EtienneSIG/WorkshopDataAgent/README.md

 1. **Access Fabric Online**
    - Go on powerbi.com and log in.
 Go to your workspace "Workshop_User01"
    - then go to the lakehouse "workshop_lakehouse"
-   - Navigate to the "Files" section to see your csv file
+   - Navigate to the "Files" click on "...>Upload>Upload files"section to ipload your csv file
    - Click right on csv file, then ![Load to tables](https://github.com/EtienneSIG/-HO-Microsoft-Fabric-DataAgent/blob/main/img/load%20to%20table.png) and !["New table"](https://github.com/EtienneSIG/-HO-Microsoft-Fabric-DataAgent/blob/main/img/New%20table.png)

    ![Load to tables](https://github.com/EtienneSIG/-HO-Microsoft-Fabric-DataAgent/blob/main/img/Load%20csv%20into%20table.png)